MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

 [Velero](https://velero.io/docs) is an open-source community standard tool for backing up and restoring Kubernetes cluster objects and persistent volumes.
 It supports various [storage providers](https://velero.io/docs/main/supported-providers/) to store its backups.
 If an AKS hybrid target cluster crashes and fails to recover, the infrastructure administrator can use a Velero backup to restore its contents and internal API objects to a new cluster.

-You can either use Azure Blob storage or MinIO storage with Velero. <!--NOT NEEDED? - Velero and Azure Blob storage will store your backups in Azure Blob.--> If you don't want to store your backups in Azure, you can use Velero and MinIO.
+You can either use Azure Blob storage or MinIO storage with Velero.
+If you don't want to store your backups in Azure, you can use MinIO with Velero.
 This document describes how to [install and configure Velero to use Azure Blob storage](#install-velero-with-azure-blob-storage) or [install and configure Velero to use MinIO storage](#install-velero-with-minio-storage).

 > [NOTE!]
 > Velero doesn't officially support Microsoft Windows.
 In testing, the Velero team was able to back up stateless Windows applications only.
 The Restic integration and backups of stateful applications or persistent volumes were not supported.<!--Moved up from "Additional notes" section-->